 NIA to probe Israel Embassy blast case

 New Delhi, Feb 02: The Israel Embassy blast case has been handed over to the National Investigation Agency.
 The Ministry of Home Affairs handed over the probe to the NIA, government sources tell OneIndia.
+The official said that taking into the consideration the international ramifications this case has, the NIA has been roped in.

 The development comes a day after Israel Prime Minister, Benjamin Netanyahu dialled PM Narendra Modi and thanked him for the security of the Israel diplomats in India.

 Prime Minister Benjamin Netanyahu spoke today by telephone with Indian Prime Minister and thanked him for his government's efforts to safeguard Israeli representatives in the aftermath of the terrorist event near the Israeli Embassy in India, PM of Israel said in a tweet.

 Embassy blast: Dump date of mobile calls under examination, agencies yet to identify suspect